Skip to Content

 Sous Vide Hard-Boiled Eggs

-Sous vide cooking is a gentle cooking method.
+Sous vide cooking is a gentle cooking method that keeps cooks at a consistent water temperature.

-It’s definitely not speed cooking around here but it’s worth the wait.
+It’s definitely not speed cooking around here but it’s worth the wait, even if you have to call these slow-cooked eggs.

 One of the important things to keep in mind when sous vide cooking is that many foods should be added to the sous vide water bath AFTER the water has reached the precise cooking temperature.